sonmarcho/sonmarcho.github.io/5-passions.md

 In short: **learning is for a child to catch the stars with their hands**...

-As illustrated with the example above, most Chinese characters can be decomposed into simpler characters, whose most primitive ones are called
+As illustrated with the example above, many Chinese characters can be decomposed into simpler characters, whose most primitive ones are called
 <i>radicals</i>.
 More specifically, it often happens that a character can be
 decomposed into a first character which gives the sound, and a second, smaller